Gabriel-Wright/aeroParkChallenge/README.md

 Using DataJPA, this project is setup to create and drop the table upon running of the software.
 This would not be appropriate in a production environment, but for the sake of this coding challenge I thought it was appropriate.

-This setting can be toggled here:
+This setting can be toggled in src/main/resources/application.properties here:
 ```
 spring.jpa.hibernate.ddl-auto=create-drop
 ```